2026 - Solo Exhibition

-‘IMPRINTS’ by Joy Kinna
+‘On Second Thought’ by Joy Kinna

 In the role of both artist and mother, surrender becomes a profound echo, the same voice calling back again and again.
 An acknowledgment of the relinquished control when paint embraces canvas, leaving its mark without any certainty of destination.
 An Imprint shared by both creator and mother as they guide their children through the labyrinth of existence.